devon-ripley/forex-algotrader/README.md

 # forex_algotrader
-forex_algotrader
+For educational purposes only

 Mysql required to run.
 Set up database for program to use.
 Set up user with all permissions for that database.
 User name, password, and database name are put in data/config.json.

+Notifications use yagmail python package, gmail account is required to send notifications

-Put trading strategy in trade_strategy.py, format is:
+# Put trading strategy in trade_strategy.py, format is:

 def trade_strategy(currency_pair, gran, data): length of data is set in weights.json as periods